Late to School Policy

 Unexcused Tardy to Class (beginning with the 2nd class of the day)

 Unexcused tardies to class are not cumulative.
 A detention will be issued for every three (3) unexcused tardies from the reporting teacher/s.
 In other words, two (2) unexcused tardies from Teacher A + one (1) unexcused tardy from Teacher B does not result in a detention.

 Class Cut/Skipping Class

-All class cuts must be documented in RAP
+All class cuts will be documented in RAP.

 First infraction – Detention assigned.
 Parent contacted.
 No credit for work due or missed.